Batmanian/KeithDunstan/src/posts/no-brains-at-all/11_the_antis.md

 The game is a national disease and children are brainwashed to it as soon as they can walk.
 If you don't like football in Melbourne they think you're some creature from Mars.
 My dentist is in Harrison House and the trees outside are an example of this hysteria.
 After tribunal nights there are streamers everywhere and limbs broken off the trees outside where fanatics have been climbing.
 Pixie, or Peggy as we called her, was a loyal supporter of the AFL for the next decade.

-Berry Street had a fund raiser, a master organiser, Frcd Coding.
+Berry Street had a fund raiser, a master organiser, Fred Coding.
 Fred was a slim, slight little man, who appeared to be devotedly anti-football.
 I found out only years later that he had been first rover for Richmond in its years of greatness when it won all its premierships.
 Fred was keen to earn money on a large scale so we organised a series of raffles.

 The AFL needed a focus, a rallying point.
 We instituted an Anti Football Day, which always took place on the eve of the Grand Final.
 The first time, we went to Ian Johnson, who was secretary of the Melbourne Cricket Club, and asked him for the ground-plan of the Melbourne Cricket Ground.
 Ian, who was less than devoted to football, said: "I will give you the plan, but you won't broadcast the fact, will you?
 If you do, I'll be ruined'.